 Contact: Bill Johnson (510) 622-2354

-Nonpoint source (NPS) pollution is the result of land runoff, rainfall, drainage or seepage from diffuse sources such as agricultural fields, urban streets, confined animal facilities, and streambank erosion.
+Nonpoint source (NPS) pollution is the result of land runoff, rainfall, drainage or seepage from diffuse sources such as agricultural lands, urban areas, construction sites, confined animal facilities, and streambank erosion.
 NPS pollution is one of the major impacts on the water quality of San Francisco Bay, its tributary streams, and the Region's coastal waters.
-Region 2 is implementing NPS management measures through the California NPS Program Plan and NPS Policy.
-Our NPS program includes vineyards, dairies, cattle grazing, and cannabis operations.
-For information about Nonpoint Source Pollution, see our Agricultural Lands Program page.
+Region 2 is implementing NPS management measures via several programs that apply the California NPS Program Plan and NPS Policy.
+More information about Nonpoint Source Pollution.